kazabooboo/gizra.com/_posts/2010-04-14-dynamic-landing-pages.md

 <img src="/assets/images/legacy/Snap3_0.png">
 <img src="/assets/images/legacy/Snap4.png">
 </li>
-<li>Create a panel page in the path <code>landing-page</code> with a three column layout, and in the content add our view to each of the columns.
+<li>Create a panel page in the path ```landing-page``` with a three column layout, and in the content add our view to each of the columns.
 Every time the "Location" argument will change according to the column the View is added to
 <img src="/assets/images/legacy/Snap5_0.png">
 <img src="/assets/images/legacy/Snap6_0.png">
 <img src="/assets/images/legacy/Snap7_0.png">